UL Procyon® AI Inference Benchmark

 Benchmark Development ProgramContact us Find out more

-The Benchmark Development Program™ is a UL initiative for building partnerships with technology companies.
+The Benchmark Development Program™ is an initiative from UL Solutions for building partnerships with technology companies.

 OEMs, ODMs, component manufacturers and their suppliers are invited to join us in developing new AI processing benchmarks.
 Please contact us for details.